curioushuman/curious-outcomes-communities/README.md

   - A fantastic addition that allows us to write our tests files using Given, When Then
   - Which maps directly to our acceptance tests

+**NOTE:** we still use vanilla Jest occasionally for super simple tests e.g. value-objects.

 ## Levels/breakdown of testing

 We have our unit, integration, and e2e testing like everyone else.
 In this instance I would like to clarify further what we mean by, and how we approach each.
 What kind of developer experience we have baked in based on this.